-Evenings are for joining in games at the clubhouse, having a cookout with friends, a quiet dinner alone, or going out to eat.
-Before bed, most will take a slow walk or golf-cart ride about the campground, walk dogs, and chat up fellow campground guests.
+Evenings are for joining in games at the clubhouse, having a cookout with friends, having a quiet dinner alone, or going out to eat.
+Before bed, most will take a slow walk or golf cart ride about the campground, walk dogs, and chat with fellow campground guests.

 Day in the Life of a Full-Time RV Couple with Jobs

-There is no average day in the life for a full-time RVer who works.
+There is no average day in the life of a full-time RVer who works.